 - Leading or assisting with wildlife walks for members of the public

-– Talking to members of the public about nature, science and wildlife recording
+- Talking to members of the public about nature, science, and wildlife recording

-For beginner naturalists and community members:
+For beginner naturalists and community members: You will work with more experienced naturalists to collect bird population data.

 Wildlife Recording